 The Committee were advised that In January 2023, Scrutiny Committee chose Training and Development as the topic for their next formal review.
-Following this decision, officers developed the terms of reference and methodology for the review in line with the agreed areas of focus approved by the Committee at their last meeting.
-It was planned that a report would be brought to the Committee in September 2023, with a further update report a year later.
+Following this decision, officers developed the terms of reference and methodology for the review in line with the agreed areas of focus approved by the

+Committee at their last meeting.
+It was planned that a report would be brought to the Committee in September 2023, with a further update report, one-year on in 2024.